 Getting Yourself to Florence

 Florence is located between Milan, Venice and Rome.
 Easily accessible by train, seeing Florence in a day is easier than it sounds.The trains arrive on a regular schedule and are modern and comfortable.
 To check train times and prices, visit the Trenitalia website.Santa Maria Novella Train Station.
 Book in advance, Book in advance, to get the best price.
 Also, look out for weekend deals to save on the cost of your ticket.
 Make sure you catch an early train - that way you'll have plenty of time to enjoy every stop on this itinerary.
-If you'd like us to take care of your tickets and the other details of your visit to Florence, contact us for Italy Trip Planning Services.

 About fifteen minutes by foot from the Santa Maria Novella Train Station, the Accademia Gallery is home to Michelangelo’s David.
 Based on its rising popularity, we recommend getting inside the Accademia by 9:30 am.
 It gets extremely crowded in the high season.
 RSVP for tickets and get the cheapest price by booking ahead online.
 A half an hour is plenty of time to get from the train station to the museum with time to spare.
 If you’d rather let someone else handle booking your tickets, consider a Florence tour that includes Michelangelo’s David.